 If I ate better now, would that improve my short and long term health?

-How would spending more time with my spouse or kids or friend, improve life for all of us?
+How would spending more time with my wire or kids or friends, improve life for all of us?

 Think further, where will I be after I die and into eternity?
 There is a Gospel/Good News for that!